CerberusX1/modlists/README.md

 step 2 download the mod list useing wabbajack

+move on to A.E section for A.E version as the steps here are for Mext-Gen version.

 step 3 launch MO2 from The Arcadia List.exe found inside the location you donwloaded it to once MO2 has opened at the bottom you will notice 2 deviders, 4K textures and 2K textures, please decide if you want 2K or 4K and enable to textures 2K or 4K depending on what you want and what you system can handle, DO NOT ENABLE BOTH